-Rialto Unified School District, in collaboration with the California Department of Health Services and Education, participates in the billing option program to be reimbursed with Federal Medicaid dollars for selected health services.
-Services are provided by qualified health service professionals to eligible students under the age of 22.
+Rialto Unified School District, in collaboration with the California Department of Health Services and Education, participates in the billing option program.
 In accordance with program policy to receive the Federal dollars, the District must receive authorization to share your student's health services documentation.
 Parents/ Guardians will never be billed for these services.
 Requested information shall be limited to health services documentation.
 Eligible services may include: Audiology Services, Health and Mental Health Evaluation and Education Assessments, Medical Transportation, Nursing Services, Occupational Therapy, Physical Therapy, Psychology and Counseling, School Health Aide Services, Speech Therapy, and Targeted Case Management.
+The Local Educational Agency Medi-Cal Billing Option Program (LEA BOP) was established in 1993 to fund Healthy Start Programs and is authorized under WIC section 14132.06.
+The LEA BOP provides reimbursement to LEAs for health related services provided to Medi-Cal eligible students under the age of 22.
+LEAs pay 100 percent for the services and are reimbursed the maximum federal reimbursement for each individual service.